-In the actual generation of platform the complete avionics for the satellite are provided via two separate units, the PFDIU (PlatForm Distribution Interface Unit) and PLDIU (PayLoad Distribution Interface Unit).
+In the current generation of platforms, the complete avionics for the satellite are provided via two separate units, the PFDIU (PlatForm Distribution Interface Unit) and PLDIU (PayLoad Distribution Interface Unit).
 The position of these units within the overall satellite architecture is shown in the following figure:

-All of these activities have been performed with the aim of achieving a cost gain of 30% for the complete avionics subsystem.
-Indeed it is this indicator that is used to determine the success or not of the programme.
+All of these activities have led to a cost reduction of 30% for the complete avionics subsystem.

 The main challenge for the programme is achieving the significant cost reduction targets.
-In order to do so we are introducing a proprietary digital programmable controller (DPC), a generic device that, associated with a dedicated firmware to allow it to perform the various different management, command and control functions required in the PxDIU’s.
+In order to reach the cost reduction target, a proprietary digital programmable controller (DPC) is introduced.
+The DPC is a generic device, which associated with a dedicated firmware, allows execution of various different management, command and control functions required in the PxDIU’s.
 The integration of this DPC and associated firmware represents one of the main technical challenges on the programme.

-The main benefits brought by the project are, from a commercial point of view, the increased competitiveness, and from a technical point of view, a potential increased flexibility at system and operational level, with a transfer of certain management elements from the onboard computer to the avionics therefore reducing the tasks to be done centrally.
+The main benefits brought by the project are, from a commercial point of view, the increased competitiveness, and from a technical point of view, an increased flexibility at system and operational level, with a transfer of certain management elements from the on-board computer to the avionics, therefore reducing the tasks to be done centrally.

-The overall dimensions are 451 x 521 x 233 mm3 (L x W x H); in the baseline configuration the mass is estimated at 28.0kg for PFDIU and 31.75kg for PLDIU
+The overall dimensions are 451 x 521 x 224 mm3 (L x W x H) while in the baseline configuration the mass is 28kg for PFDIU and 32kg for the largest PLDIU version.

 The global Project plan is as follows: